 Science Mentor now known as Science Mentor Consulting is your resource for writing, editing, and strategic communications.
 Donna Kridelbaugh is the founder and creator of Science Mentor Consulting.
 Donna is a writer, editor, career mentor and a Master Microbiologist.
 She has an M.S. in Microbiology from the University of Illinois at Urbana-Champaign and a combined 10 years of research, teaching and project management experience.
 With her background you know she knows her stuff.
 She is truly indeed a Science Mentor!

 Donna represents a Mademoiselle Scientist that showcases the places that a STEM degree can take you.
 STEM is research, writing, teaching, mentoring, communication and much more.
 Thank you, Donna for showing me more STEM career options and how to develop an exit strategy when necessary.

 In addition, Donna is an advocate for diversity in STEM, which is something that is important to me as well.
 As a Mademoiselle Scientist I want to surround myself with other Mademoiselle Scientists that want to help the next generation of Mademoiselle Scientists.
 I’m ready to see more women in STEM!
 Are you?

-If you are new to Science Mentor check out two of my favorite posts: how to use the myIDP tool, which is something I still use (time to update it soon) and self-mentoring.
+If you are new to Science Mentor check out two of my favorite posts: how to use the myIDP tool, which is something I still use and self-mentoring.
 She has so many resources that are easy to understand and will help you get started in your career.
 I’m glad I found Science Mentor because the information is great and the Donna is awesome!

 Whether you are an early career researcher, professional, student or interested in career resources I highly recommend Science Mentor.